Two days in the Beyhive

 I’ve been meaning to write about working for Beyonce but life’s been hectic.
-Normally, when you play seamstress for an artist, you’re on hand to make alterations, reinstall zippers, and shuffle clothes around as needed.
+Normally, when you play seamstress for an artist, you’re on hand to make simple alterations, reinstall zippers, and shuffle clothes around as needed.
 You’re usually the backup.. meaning, you may sew- you may not.
-It’s basically an insurance policy, but regardless, you learn new skills and meet great people.
-To be clear, I was not an insurance policy this time around 😉
+You're a glorified insurance policy that's rarely cashed in on, but regardless, you learn new skills and meet great people.
+To be clear, I was not an insurance policy this time around.

 We came in on Saturday knowing the Nashville concert was Sunday night.
-After being given a rundown on how we were going to recreate a ton of pieces, we set to work at several key outfits in the show, so they’d be ready first.
+After Mrs. Sue gave us a rundown on how we were going to recreate a ton of pieces, we set to work at several key outfits in the show, so they’d be ready first.
 I was tasked with a Roberto Cavalli chiffon piece.
 I was told to cut it down the middle and add a zipper.
 I immediately started sweating because:

 a.
 I’m still at that sewing stage where zippers don’t thrill me, & everyone wants their zippers done differently

 b.
 Chiffon never plays nice with zippers

 c.
 Chiffon doesn’t forgive (if your needle is a hair too big, you’ve got permanent holes in this thing)